-So, back to focusing less on winning.
-Imagine that’s the only thing you praise as you’re playing the game.
-Each step forward on the game board gets applause.
-The winner gets to boast and dance.
+Imagine that winning the only thing you praise your child for as you’re playing the game.
+Each step forward on the game board gets applause, and the winner gets to boast and dance.
 Meanwhile, you forget to praise her for other overlooked skills.

-When playing a game, praise your child for any behavior you want to see continue.
-Praise her for:
+When playing a game, praise her for any behavior you want to see continue, like:

 - handling a loss well